CompanyMood/api-documentation/source/includes/_users.md

 mood_creation_notification_push_notification_active | Will the user receive push notifications for mood reviews on mobile phones? mood_creation_reminder_push_notification_active     | Will the user receive push notifications to remind him to answer the review question on mobile phone? weekly_status_notification_active                   | Will the user receive a weekly status report per mail?
-(Attribute is not present for users without a report role) password | Password for the user (the user can change it later) password_confirmation                               | Password confirmation external_uid                                        | External UID - After setting, it can also be used as ID in Post /users and PUT /users/:id personnel_number                                    | The personnel number of the employee
+(Attribute is not present for users without a report role) password | Password for the user (the user can change it later) disable_all_emails                                  | Are all emails disabled for this user? - Only changeable through API from ADMIN password_confirmation                               | Password confirmation external_uid                                        | External UID - After setting, it can also be used as ID in Post /users and PUT /users/:id personnel_number                                    | The personnel number of the employee faculty                                             | The users facutly job_title                                           | The users job title manager_name                                        | The users managers name (or email) region_name                                         | The users region location_name                                       | The users location

 ### Response Attributes